2018 Pittsburgh Steelers season: Week 15: vs. New England Patriots

 After a tough road loss, the Steelers returned home for a game against the Patriots.
 In the first quarter, the Steelers scored first when Ben Roethlisberger found Vance McDonald on a 5-yard pass to make it 7–0.
 The Patriots tied the game up when Tom Brady found Chris Hogan on a 63-yard pass to make it 7–7.
 In the second quarter, the Steelers moved back into the lead when Roethlisberger found Antonio Brown on a 17-yard pass to make it 14–7 at halftime.
 In the third quarter, the Pats managed to score and come within 4 when Stephen Gostkowski kicked a 33-yard field goal to make it 14–10 for the quarter's only score.
 However, the Steelers moved up ahead by 7 in the fourth quarter when Chris Boswell kicked a 48-yard field goal to make it 17–10.
 The Pats were able to drive down the field with under 2 minutes left, but after a penalty which would back them further away from the first down marker, Brady would throw 4 straight incompletions to end the game with that final score.

 With the win and 3-game losing streak snapped, the Steelers improved to 8–5–1.
 Roethlisberger's career record against the Patriots improved to 4–8.
-The team was also able to snap their 5-game losing streak to the Pats, beating them for the first time since 2011.
+The team was also able to snap their 5-game losing streak to the Patriots, beating them for the first time since 2011.
+It was also their last victory against the Patriots during the Brady–Belichick era.